-As children grow and learn, language skills become more complex and it is imperative to foster the development of these language skills.
+As a school-age child grows and learns, language skills become more complex and it is imperative to foster the development of these language skills.

 Language abilities are tied to cognitive, listening, speaking, reading, writing, math, and learning abilities.